 The State Agency for Religious Issues notes that it constantly works together with the State structures and religious organizations to improve religious situation in the country, which is confirmed by the annual report prepared by the United States Commission on International Religious Freedom (USCIRF), where Georgia is included in the number of countries with high rate of freedom of religion.

 The high level of trust of the State Agency for Religious Issues indicates the involvement of the majority of the religious organizations existing in Georgia in the Inter-Religious Council under the agency, also most of the religious organizations actively cooperate with the agency in the process of solving and resolving the issues raised before them.
-It should be noted, that the majority of religious organizations are actively involved in the activities carried out by the agency, for example, in the annual inter-religious conferences, in developing and adoption of inter-religious declarations: "Woman – Envoy" and "Inter-Religious Dialogue for Peace," in the process of inter-religious calendars, in the development of the Religious Map of Georgia and the Map of Functioning Cult Buildings in Georgia.
+It should be noted, that the majority of religious organizations are actively involved in the activities carried out by the agency, for example, in the annual inter-religious conferences, in developing and adoption of inter-religious declarations: "Woman – Envoy of Peace" and "Inter-Religious Dialogue for Peace," in the process of inter-religious calendars, in the development of the Religious Map of Georgia and the Map of Functioning Cult Buildings in Georgia.
 They are also engaged in the state language study project and other social activities.

 Para 84.